mbourgey/EBI_cancer_workshop_CNV/README.md

 ```

 ## SNP data analysis for CNV detection
-In our case, the data are in LRR and BAF format so we skip the first processing steps
+In our case, the data are in LRR and BAF format so we'll skip the first processing steps

 ###  Probe filtering
 This steps aim to filter out SNPs which are found to be homozygous for both tumor and normal.

 First let's launch R: